Perspective in photography is quite a confusing topic.

-On the one hand, it looks at how you show a three-dimensional world on a two-dimensional plane.
-On the other, it looks at where you place yourself when capturing a scene.
+It is about how you show a three-dimensional world on a two-dimensional plane.
+A lot depends on where you place yourself when capturing a scene.

-Therefore, this article will tackle perspective from all the possible angles.
+This article will tackle perspective from all the possible angles.
 What exactly is the purpose of perspective?
-Is it that important?

 Read on to find out more about perspective in photography!